Ipswich serial murders: Paula Clennell

-Paula Lucille Clennell, aged 24, born in Northumberland and living in Ipswich, disappeared on 10 December in Ipswich at approximately 00.20.
+Paula Lucille Clennell, aged 24, born in Northumberland and living in Ipswich, disappeared on 10 December in Ipswich at approximately 00:20.
 Clennell's body was found on 12 December near Levington on the same day as Nicholls'.
-Clennell was found naked but not sexually assaulted and a post mortem reported that she had been killed by a compression of her throat.
+Clennell was found naked, but not sexually assaulted and a post mortem reported that she had been killed by a compression of her throat.
 Prior to her death, Clennell commented on the then recent murders in an interview with Anglia News, stating that despite them making her "a bit wary about getting into cars" she continued to work because "I need the money."

 Clennell moved to East Anglia ten years before her death, following the breakup of her parents' marriage.
 Clennell had three children with her partner; all had been taken into care and adopted due to her drug addiction.
 Clennell herself had spent some of her childhood in a referral unit, and it was shortly after being placed there that she started taking drugs.

+Victoria Hall

+On 22 May 2024, Steve Wright was charged with the murder and kidnap of 17-year-old Victoria Hall in 1999.

+Hall was last seen alive in the early hours of 19 September 1999, in High Road, Trimley St Mary, Suffolk.

+Her body was found in a ditch near a field, about 25 mi from where she was last seen.

+On 26 February 2025 he appeared via video link from HMP Long Lartin at the Old Bailey for a hearing in the Victoria Hall case.
+He has yet to enter a plea on a second kidnapping charge.
+The trial date was set for 2 February 2026.

 Arrests of suspects

 On 18 December 2006, Suffolk Constabulary reported that they had arrested a 37-year-old man on suspicion of murdering all five women.
-The man was arrested at 07.20 at a house in Trimley St. Martin near Felixstowe, Suffolk.
+The man was arrested at 07:20 at a house in Trimley St. Martin near Felixstowe, Suffolk.
 The detention of the suspect was extended by magistrates by a further period of 24 hours, to the maximum of 96 hours allowed under English law.

-On 19 December, at 05.00, police arrested a second suspect, a 48-year-old, at a residence in Ipswich, on suspicion of committing murder.
+At 05:00 on 19 December, police arrested a second suspect, a 48-year-old, at a residence in Ipswich, on suspicion of committing murder.
 The following day, 20 December, police were granted a 36-hour extension to question the second suspect in detention.

 On 21 December, a joint statement was issued by DCS Gull and Michael Crimp, senior prosecutor for the Crown Prosecution Service in Suffolk, announcing that the second suspect identified as Steve Wright had been charged with the murder of all five women.

 Police said that the first suspect, who was not officially named, was released on police bail.
 Bail conditions were cancelled on 6 June 2007 for the first suspect, as no more inquiries concerning the case were planned involving this person.